Role: Junior Mechanic

 - Ensuring correct completion of all maintenance paperwork and forms in a timely manner before the end of the shift and in accordance with all aspects of the MOE Part 2 and procedures

-- Informing the Bay Manager / Engineer / Technician of any adverse issues affecting safety, productivity, and progression of work
+- Informing your supervisor of any adverse issues affecting safety, productivity, and progression of work

 - Ensuring any unused material is correctly processed and returned to Stores when practical, following correct disposal instructions at all times